"The

 no better.

 Should we go?
 It was a hard call.
 Common sense clearly said "cancel."
-What I
+But I

-did wouldn't be right for everyone.
-But I wanted badly to see the area.
-Sick or not, I
+wanted badly to see the area.
+Sick or not, I decided wed start.

 As I drove, I prayed.
 A Scripture came to mind: "My son, endure hardness as a